 How long does revision rhinoplasty take?

 After the initial consultation, revision rhinoplasty usually takes 1 to 4 hours, but this depends on the extent of correction needed.

 Can revision rhinoplasty address both the form and function of my nose?

 Yes, the purpose of revision rhinoplasty is to improve the outer shape of the nose or repair any internal nasal issues–or both in one surgery.

 How much downtime can I expect after revision rhinoplasty?

 Sutures will be removed about 5-7 days after the revision rhinoplasty, but you will continue to wear a splint and bandages for about a week.
 Bruising and swelling will begin to improve over the course of the next two weeks.
 Patients can usually return to work within one to three weeks (depending on the nature of their work and the extend of the corrective surgery).
 More strenuous activities can be resumed after 3 to 4 weeks.

 The patient doesn’t feel anything during rhinoplasty.
 Post surgery, patients can experience discomfort such as swelling and bruising at the site of the surgery and around the eyes, but this tends to resolve in about a week.
 Dr. Minton can prescribe medicine to help ease any discomfort.

 HAVE MORE QUESTIONS?

-Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss revision rhinoplasty in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss revision rhinoplasty in greater detail during a consultation at our Savannah Facial Plastic Surgery office in Savannah.
 Arrange your consultation by contacting us today.